Ads

-Instruments are installed for two purposes: to display current conditions and to notify of unsatisfactory conditions.
+An annunciator panel is a group of warning lights in plain sight of the pilot.
+These lights are identified by the name of the system they represent and are usually covered with colored lenses to show the meaning of the condition they announce.
+Annunciator panels are installed for two purposes: to display current conditions and to indicate unsatisfactory conditions.
 Standardized colors are used to differentiate between visual messages.
 For example, the color green indicates a satisfactory condition.
-Yellow is used to caution of a serious condition that requires further monitoring.
-Red is the color for an unsatisfactory condition.
-Whether part of the instrument face or of a visual warning system, these colors give quick reference information to the pilot.
+Yellow is used to indicate a condition that requires caution and further monitoring.
+Red is the color for an unsatisfactory condition that requires immediate attention or action.
+Whether part of the instrument face or of a visual warning system, these colors give quick-reference information to the pilot.

 Figure 1.
 The centralized analog annunciator panel has indicator lights from systems and components throughout the aircraft.
 It is supported by the master caution system